 If you got an injury in your wrists or hands, you might encounter common symptoms like throbbing, weakness, stiffness, or pain.
 This pain may occur while you are working on the computer or may stay for all day.

 Carpal tunnel syndrome is caused by the compression of the nerves in the wrist and hand.
 If the nerves get damaged, it may take a long time to heal.
 But the faster response to the pain may help you take proper measures to treat the injury and prevent it from spreading carelessly.
-North Texas Hand Center has the best hand surgeon in Dallas.
+North Texas Hand Center has occupational therapy in Dallas, TX.
 You can reduce the pain by consulting with a specialist and taking anti-inflammatory medicines or pain relievers.
 Seeing a doctor may also help you diagnose the root cause of the injury.
 You can schedule a prior appointment by calling at 940-442-6760.

 Frequently Asked Questions